ludwinsubbaiahhh/employee-task-tracker/README.md

   - Due date

 ### Employee Management
-- View all employees in sidebar
+- View all employees in sidebar with assigned tasks
+- Create new employees with full details
+- Edit existing employee information
+- Delete employees (with confirmation)
 - Click on employee to filter their tasks
+- Expand employee cards to see all assigned tasks
 - Employees are displayed with name, email, position, and department
+- Task count and completion status for each employee

 ## 🗄️ Database Schema